pushex-project/cluster_load_balancer/README.md

 ## Communication

-ClusterLoadBalancer uses pg2 to communicate between nodes.
+ClusterLoadBalancer uses :pg to communicate between nodes.
 This means that your cluster *must* be connected directly and not through a PubSub interface like Redis.
-If you are not able to cluster your nodes together, a change to leverage `Phoenix.PubSub` could help. pg2 is being used currently because it easily allows a count of the number of connected processes across the cluster.
+If you are not able to cluster your nodes together, a change to leverage `Phoenix.PubSub` could help. :pg is being used currently because it easily allows a count of the number of connected processes across the cluster.